winitzki/sofp/sofp-src/README.md

-# Applied functional type theory: The science of functional programming
+# The Science of Functional Programming

+This is the author's `git` repository containing the full source files of the book *The Science of Functional Programming*.

-This is a series of in-depth tutorials on functional programming.
+The book grew from a series of in-depth video tutorials on functional programming, by the same author.

-The tutorials cover both the theory and the practice of functional programming, with the goal of building theoretical foundations that are valuable to practitioners.
+The video tutorials covered both the theory and the practice of functional programming, with the goal of building theoretical foundations that are valuable to practitioners.

-## Scope of this tutorial series
+## Scope of the tutorial series

 **Applied functional type theory** (AFTT) is what I call the area of computer science that should serve the needs of functional programmers who are working as software engineers.